Blood pressure screening

 What should I do if abnormal results are found after blood pressure screening?

 If abnormal results are observed, it is advisable to schedule a detailed examination with a doctor promptly.
-The doctor may perform physical exams, blood tests, or ECGs to diagnose hypertension or other underlying health issues and develop an appropriate treatment plan.
+The doctor may perform physical examinations, blood tests, or ECGs to diagnose hypertension or other underlying health issues and develop an appropriate treatment plan.